SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Allows using a different humanoid Avatar as the clone.
-Requires a humanoid Avatar to use as a clone for CarbonCopy.
+The Avatar to be used as the clone in Carbon Copy.

 </details>